aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

    `assembly`  | The `.jsii` assembly included in the package `time`      | The timestamp at which the version was created `integrity` | An integirity check for the complete record

+   In cases where the `assembly` object is too large, it may be staged in S3 instead of being sent directly as part of the message payload.
+In such cases, the `assembly` field contains an S3 URI instead of a JSON object.

 1. A Lambda function then picks up messages from the SQS queue and prepares the artifacts consumed by the front-end application, stored in a dedicated S3